Tunable axial potentials for atom chip waveguides: Magnetic-field control in one dimension

-In many experiments, an atom cloud is sufficiently confined in two directions such that its dynamics can be described by a one-dimensional (1D) equation of motion.
-In this paper, a radial plus an effective 1D axial potential is formed by pairs of wires patterned on a two layer atom chip with an adjustable uniform external magnetic field.
+In many experiments, an atom cloud is sufficiently confined in two directions such that its dynamics can be described by a 1D equation of motion.
+In this paper, a radial plus an effective 1D axial potential is formed by pairs of wires patterned on a two-layer atom chip with an adjustable uniform external magnetic field.
 This chip is shown schematically in Fig.~\ref{fig:TuneableTrapWires}.
 The layer closest to the atoms will be used to create a magnetic waveguide~\cite{Thywissen1999}, depicted as a set of four horizontal black wires, that tightly confines the atoms in the radial directions.
 The far layer is composed of multiple wire pairs which create a tunable axial field perpendicular to the waveguide.
-The wire pairs will be referred to as pinch wires, since they act much like the pinch coils in a Ioffe trap.
-While Fig.~\ref{fig:TuneableTrapWires} shows finite wires with leads, the following derivation assumes infinetely long thin wires.
+The wire pairs will be referred to as pinch wires since they act much like the pinch coils in a Ioffe trap.
+While Fig.~\ref{fig:TuneableTrapWires} shows finite wires with leads, the following derivation assumes infinitely long thin wires.

-In Appendix~\ref{sec:oneDField}, we show the axial and radial potentials are seperable when $\mu |B_x(0)| \gg m \omega_{\perp}^2 \sigma_{\perp}^2$, where $\sigma_{\perp}$ is the characteristic size of the atomic cloud in the radial direction, and $B_x(0)$ represents the total bottom field in the waveguide.
+In Appendix~\ref{sec:oneDField}, we show the axial and radial potentials are separable when $\mu |B_x(0)| \gg m \omega_{\perp}^2 \sigma_{\perp}^2$, where $\sigma_{\perp}$ is the characteristic size of the atomic cloud in the radial direction and $B_x(0)$ represents the total bottom field in the waveguide.
 The effective 1D axial potential along $x$ can then be written as

-where $\mu=\mu_B g_F m_F$ is the magnetic moment of the atomic state that is trapped, $\mu_B$ is the Bohr magneton, $g_F$ the the Lande g-factor, $m_F$ is the magnetic quantum number, $B_x(x)$ is the tunable magnetic field in the $\hat e_x$-direction, $\omega_{\perp}$ is the trapping frequency in the radial direction, $r_{\perp}$ is the distance from the trap axis, and $m$ is the atomic mass.
+where $\mu=\mu_B g_F m_F$ is the magnetic moment of the atomic state that is trapped, $\mu_B$ is the Bohr magneton, $g_F$ is the Land\'{e} $g$-factor, $m_F$ is the magnetic quantum number, $B_x(x)$ is the tunable magnetic field in the $\hat e_x$ direction, $\omega_{\perp}$ is the trapping frequency in the radial direction, $r_{\perp}$ is the distance from the trap axis, and $m$ is the atomic mass.

-For a single wire pair centered about the origin with both currents running in the $\hat e_y$-direction the field can be expressed as the following series
+For a single wire pair centered about the origin with both currents running in the $\hat e_y$ direction the field can be expressed as the following series:

-where $I$ is the current in the wire pair and $H$ is the distance of the trap from the plane of the wires.
+where $I$ is the current in the wire pair and $H$ is the distance of the atom trap from the plane of the 1D control wires.
 In Appendix~\ref{sec:GenExp}, we show that the parameters $c^{(n)}$ are given by the relation